ibexa/documentation-developer/docs/getting_started/install_ez_platform.md

     - A: Store your credentials in the project directory (for security reasons, do not check them in to git):

     ``` bash
-    composer config http-basic.updates.ez.no <installation-key> <token-password>
+    composer config http-basic.updates.ibexa.co <installation-key> <token-password>
     ```

     - B: If you only have one project on the machine/server/vm, and want to install globally in [`COMPOSER_HOME`](https://getcomposer.org/doc/03-cli.md#composer-home) directory for machine-wide use:

     ``` bash
-    composer config --global http-basic.updates.ez.no <installation-key> <token-password>
+    composer config --global http-basic.updates.ibexa.co <installation-key> <token-password>
     ```

+!!! tip "Different tokens for different projects on a single host"

+    If you configure several projects on one machine, make sure that you set different tokens for each of the projects in their respective `auth.json` files.

 After this, when running Composer to get updates, you will be asked for a username and password.
 Use:

 - as username - your Installation key found on the **Maintenance and Support agreement details** page in the service portal
-- as password - the token password you retrieved in step 3.
+- as password - the token password you retrieved in step 3 above.

 !!! note